Define your own contract types

 Related capabilities

-Contract types drive Verify mode — the schema is what a verifier evaluates the submitted Completion against.
+A completion schema drives the gated lifecycle - the schema is what the rules engine evaluates the submitted Completion against.

 Cross-org workflows pin a content-addressed manifest digest so both Servers validate the same contract version byte-for-byte.